07 Oct Step Ups (And Down) Variations

 Finally, don’t cheat and push off with the opposite leg!
 The leg on the box should be doing all the work, both raising (concentric) and lowering (eccentric).
 Don’t push off the ground with that back leg!

 Step Downs: What’s The Difference Between Going Forward?
 Sideways?
-Backwards?
+Backward?

 Step downs are a stable in my lower extremity rehab progressions and for good reason.
 You can isolate/bias one leg without any “cheating” using the other leg like on squats, deadlifts, or lunge variations.
 Furthermore, depending on which direction ie forward, sideways, backwards the step down is, you can preferentially bias either the glutes or the quads, or work around people’s mobility constraints like ankle dorsiflexion.